henukk/MyZork/README.md

 ### 🔥 Extra Features (Planned)

-- [ ] Key that allows to go across a path
+- [ ] Key that allows to cross a path
 - [ ] A visual map (looking like the original *Zork*)
 - [ ] NPC dialog interactions
 - [ ] An exit puzzle